giejay/Immich-Android-TV/README.md

 ## Todo

-- Add a tab with all photos
-- Improved error handling
 - Casting
-- More screensaver/slider settings
-- Add exif data view to slider
+- Add exif data view to slider/refactor photo slider
 - Dependency injection
 - Searching in and for albums